-The Structured Dialogue is a process for discussions between young people and policy makers about different themes, to make sure the opinions of young people are taken into account in defining the EU’s youth policies.
+Structured Dialogue is a process for discussions between young people and policy makers about different themes, with a view to make sure the opinions of young people are taken into account when defining the EU’s youth policies.

 Structured dialogue and its outcomes over the years: in order for you to better understand the Structured Dialogue, you could have a look at the past cycles and how their outcomes were used to enrich EU policies with youth voices.